DOdrums/PortfolioProjectFour/README.md

 * [Stackoverflow(answer from 'Stilian')](https://stackoverflow.com/a/67664840/16545052) - for the clean method in the booking form
 * [Stackeroverflow(answer from 'Colin')](https://stackoverflow.com/a/36925822/16545052) - for making a workaround for the disabled field in the booking form
 * [Stackeroverflow(answer from 'Devang Padhiyar')](https://stackoverflow.com/a/55561290/16545052) - to add two querysets together in Dashboard view
+* [Stackeroverflow(answer from 'fceruti')](https://stackoverflow.com/a/9957402/16545052) - to update a user instances information in the POST method of the Dashboard view.